cjmartin/launchcalendar.org/_posts/2025-05-10-falcon-9-starlink-group-6-91.md

   28 Starlink v2 Mini small satellites for SpaceX's Starlink constellation, marking the 250th Falcon launch from SLC-40.
-This launch is part of the ongoing Group 6 shell missions to expand low Earth orbit (LEO) broadband coverage and adds 28 satellites to the Starlink internet constellation.
+This launch is part of the ongoing Group 6 shell missions to expand low Earth orbit (LEO) broadband coverage.
+This batch delivered 28 Starlink v2 Mini satellites to the Group 6 shell.
 links:
   - title: Falcon 9 | Starlink Group 6-91
     type: